FMCSA IFTA

 The Federal Motor Carrier Safety Administration (FMCSA) and the International Fuel Tax Agreement (IFTA) are two essential components of the transportation industry in the United States.

 FMCSA oversees the safety and compliance regulations for commercial motor vehicles (CMVs), while IFTA streamlines the reporting and payment of fuel taxes by carriers operating in multiple jurisdictions.
+FMCSA Registration.
 In this article, we will delve into the details of FMCSA IFTA, its purpose, requirements, and benefits for carriers.

 What is FMCSA IFTA?